selabhvl/dat250public/expassignments/expass4.md

 ### Experiment 1: Spark/Java Framework project and Postman

 Fork the Spark/Java [red-green-counter example](https://github.com/selabhvl/dat250-sparkjava-counter) from the lectures using GitHub.
 Enable workflows under the **Actions** tab in your fork such that test cases are automatically run when your code changes.
 Clone your project and import it into your IDE (maven project).

+Start the webserver by running the main class in App.java.
 Use a web browser to run a GET request targeting `http://localhost:8080/counters` to check that the service is deployed and operational.

 Now use the Postman tool to test the counter service by creating the following HTTP requests in a collection in Postman: